Buy a home even if you have a low income.

 Tips when applying for a home loan with a low income

-- Joint application - Apply for a loan with your partner or a co-signer.
+- Joint application - Consider applying for a loan with your partner or a co-signer.
 This combines two different income sources, raising your capability to repay the loan.
 It also takes into consideration the financial history of both borrowers, so be sure you both have good credit histories.
 It’s important to note that before you apply for a home loan, you should come to a legal agreement first as to how the property is to be divided in case anything happens.

 - Borrow less - The lower the amount you apply for, the bigger the chance of it being approved.
 This is because it's less of a risk to the lender, and the lower loan size means lower repayments that are more likely to fit within your budget.